Trinity College Dublin : EARLY DEADLINE PROGRAM, CHOOSE BY DECEMBER 15, 2013

 Orientation programs sponsored by the host universities in Dublin include an introduction to the city and information on university services, meals, banking, course registration, and a variety of social events.
 Additional orientation is provided by the BC site coordinator.

-The BC on-site coordinator resides in BC's Center for Irish Programmes on St. Stephen Green and offers students academic and personal support.
-She teaches a three-credit Irish Studies course that combines lectures and instruction with excursions in and around Dublin.
-The course is mandatory for all program participants and takes place in the BC Center.
+The BC on-site coordinator offers students academic and personal support as needed.
+She teaches a mandatory Irish Studies course for all program participants that combines lectures and instruction with excursions in and around Dublin.

 Students who have been offered a place at Trinity may apply on-line for university housing.
 Students at Maynooth live on campus and may choose from a variety accommodations.
 At Maynooth, the housing office of the university will make the student’s housing arrangements.
 BC students at UCD live in new dormitories on campus.